-COMMUNICATION STUDIES 122 Intercultural Communication 3 UNITS(UC: CSU)
+Intercultural Communication 3 UNITS (UC: CSU) LECTURE 3 HOURS

-Advisories: Communication Studies 121 and English 101
+Advisory: Communication Studies 121 or English 101

 Students analyze dynamics of culture within a variety of communication contexts.
 Students will explore cultural worldviews and values, verbal and nonverbal communication styles, and barriers to intercultural communication.
 Focus will be on recognizing and appreciating cultural differences and improving intercultural communication competence for more effective interactions with others in a diverse society.
 This course meets AA degree and transfer requirements.